 February 21, 2020 ~ By Shari Rose

-LAUSD Chief Facilities Executive Mark Hovatter sounded the alarm in 2015, saying to the school board that portables “are supposed to be temporary in use, and we might have stretched the definition of what temporary means in our case, but certainly the intent was not to be a permanent facility.”
+Former LAUSD Chief Facilities Executive Mark Hovatter sounded the alarm in 2015, saying to the school board that portables “are supposed to be temporary in use, and we might have stretched the definition of what temporary means in our case, but certainly the intent was not to be a permanent facility.”

 So, what exactly are the effects of portable classrooms on students and teachers, and who is in charge of regulating these structures as they age?

 Despite the popular use of portables in schools, just a small handful of studies in the last 20 years are dedicated to understanding the effects of portables on student health.
 Much of the data gathered about California schools below is taken from a 2004 study into portable classrooms by the California Air Resources Board, and arguably remains the most comprehensive study of its kind today.
+Measurable health effects caused by school portables include:

-• Potentially unsafe building materials: Insulation foam, plywood, different types of glues and particle boards are what typically make up the walls of a portable classroom.
-In the 2004 study into California schools, portables were found to have “higher levels of formaldehyde” that exceeded state exposure limits in the vast majority of portable classrooms studied.
+Insulation foam, plywood, different types of glues and particle boards are what typically make up the walls of the average portable classroom in use today.
+In the 2004 study, portables were found to have “higher levels of formaldehyde” that exceeded state exposure limits in the vast majority of school portables studied.
 This chemical can be commonly found in cheap building materials, and is linked to childhood asthma and other conditions.
-Another potential health concern of portable classroom building materials is chemical off-gassing from pressed wood and other volatile materials.
-The EPA has flagged this in particular as a health concern because turnaround times from construction to student occupancy for portable classrooms tends to be quite quick.

-• Safety risks: A 2001 study that measured how school facilities can impact a child’s education found that portables are often placed farther away from important buildings, such as bathrooms, the gym, the cafeteria, and administrative offices.
+A 2001 study that measured how school facilities can impact a child’s education found that portables are often placed farther away from important buildings, such as bathrooms, the gym, the cafeteria, and administrative offices.
 This requires students to walk in relatively empty areas that are less supervised and can be harder to reach, especially in an emergency situation.

-Relationship Between School Portables & Academic Performance
+Relationship Between Classroom Portables & Academic Performance

 Beyond the health effects portable classrooms may have on teachers and students alike, studies have found negative trends with student performance and the use of portables.